Native American studies

-Native American studies (also known as American Indian, Indigenous American, Aboriginal, Native, or First Nations studies) is an interdisciplinary academic field that examines the history, culture, politics, issues, spirituality, sociology and contemporary experience of Native peoples in North America, or, taking a hemispheric approach, the Americas.
-Increasingly, debate has focused on the differences rather than the similarities between other ethnic studies disciplines such as African American studies, Asian American studies, and Latino/a studies.
+Native American studies is an interdisciplinary academic field that examines the history, culture, politics, issues, spirituality, sociology and contemporary experience of Indigenous peoples of the Americas.
+Native American Studies is also called American Indian, Indigenous American, Aboriginal, Native, or First Nations studies.

-In particular, the political sovereignty of many indigenous nations marks substantive differences in historical experience from that of other racial and ethnic groups in the United States and Canada.
+Increasingly, debate has focused on the differences rather than the similarities between other ethnic studies disciplines such as African American studies, Asian American studies, and Latine studies.
+In particular, the political sovereignty of many Indigenous peoples marks substantive differences in historical experience from that of other racial and ethnic groups in the United States and Canada.
 Drawing from numerous disciplines such as anthropology, sociology, history, literature, political science, and gender studies, Native American studies scholars consider a variety of perspectives and employ diverse analytical and methodological tools in their work.

-Two key concepts shape Native American studies, according to Crow Creek Lakota scholar Elizabeth Cook-Lynn, indigenousness (as defined in culture, geography, and philosophy) and sovereignty (as legally and historically defined).
-Practitioners advocate for decolonization of indigenous peoples, political autonomy, and the establishment of a discipline dedicated to alleviating contemporary problems facing indigenous peoples.
+Two key concepts shape Native American studies, according to Elizabeth Cook-Lynn (Crow Creek Lakota), Indigeneity (as defined in culture, geography, and philosophy) and sovereignty (as legally and historically defined).
+Practitioners advocate for decolonization of Indigenous peoples, political autonomy, and the establishment of a discipline dedicated to alleviating contemporary problems facing Indigenous peoples.

 History

 The Native American historical experience is marked by forcible and sometimes cooperative attempts at assimilation into mainstream European-American culture (Americanization).
 Beginning with missionaries and leading up to federally controlled schools, the aim was to educate American Indians so that they could return to their communities and facilitate cultural assimilation.
 As described by David Beck in his article "American Indian Higher Education before 1974: From Colonization to Self-Determination", the schools were a tool for assimilation.
 Their focus was not academic, but training for industrial or domestic jobs.

 The Civil Rights Movement of the 1950s–60s contested mainstream methods of assimilationist indoctrination and the curriculum in K-12 schools and universities throughout the United States.
 American Indian students, coupled with sympathetic professors, assisted in creating programs with new goals.
 Rather than being focused on education for community assimilation there was a move to educate for empowerment.
 Programs that practiced community outreach and focused on student retention on campus arose from that movement.
 The school programs fostered a new interpretation of American Indian history, sociology, and politics.

-During the First Convocation of American Indian Scholars in March 1970 at Princeton University, indigenous scholars drafted a plan to develop "Native American Studies as an Academic Discipline", which would defend indigenous control of land and indigenous rights and would ultimately reform US Indian Policy.
-This discipline would be informed by traditional knowledge, especially oral history, and would "defend indigenous nationhood in America".
+During the First Convocation of American Indian Scholars in March 1970 at Princeton University, Indigenous scholars drafted a plan to develop "Native American Studies as an Academic Discipline", which would defend Indigenous control of land and Indigenous rights and would ultimately reform US Indian Policy.
+This discipline would be informed by traditional knowledge, especially oral history, and would "defend [I]ndigenous nationhood in America".

-In contrast to Western anthropology, the knowledge base of Native American studies is endogenous, emerging from indigenous communities.
+In contrast to Western anthropology, the knowledge base of Native American studies is endogenous, emerging from Indigenous communities.
 Developers of Native American studies widely dismissed scientific objectivity, since Western cultural biases have historically informed anthropology and other disciplines.